btking1/Eng-Team-Profile-Generator/README.md

     - Clone repo.
     - Install dependencies using npm install.
+    - In Project root folder, add folder named /dist then add style.css (which is in the root) to this folder.
     - From command line, cd into project directory and type: Node index.js